TheMythPT/eggdrop-TCL/README.md

 Please read the License that comes with this repo.

-<b>NOTE</b>: The Author has left IRC and has discontinued development of these and any other TCL.
+<b>NOTE</b>: The Author has decided to spend more time on real life, so these scripts and any future releases are as is; there will be no further development or requests.